ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ## RawPublicKey Mode {#rpk-mode}

+When the client and the resource server use RawPublicKey authentication, the procedure is as follows:
 After C and AS mutually authenticated each other and validated each other's authorization, C sends a token request to AS's token endpoint.
 The client MUST add a `req_cnf` object carrying either its raw public key